MuktiMishra/frontend/README.md

 # Social Media App - Frontend

 This repository contains the frontend code for the Social Media App built using the MERN stack.
-It leverages React, Redux, and Chakra UI for building a modern, responsive user interface.
+It leverages React, Recoil, and Chakra UI for building a modern, responsive user interface.

 ## Features